On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II

 We truncate the $y$-integral smoothly to $|y|\leq K^{1+\eps}|d|/j$ with a negligible error and then apply Lemma \ref{saddle-point} with the choices $Q=V=V_1=K|d|/j$, $X=K^\eps$, and $Y=\sqrt{zuK|d|}/c\sqrt j$.
 It is straightforward to check that the conditions of the lemma are met under (\ref{restrictions}).
-We conclude that and so it follows that the expression (\ref{after-k-sum}) is, after some simplification, equal to
+We conclude that